unoplatform/uno/doc/articles/concepts/overview/why-uno-platform.md

 ## Rich/Breadth of UI Controls – over 500 controls available

 Uno Platform gives you automatic access to all controls coming from Microsoft and its 3rd party ecosystem.
-All controls from WinUI, Windows Community Toolkit or open-source projects supporting WinUI or UWP will work with Uno Platform.
+All controls from WinUI, Windows Community Toolkit, or open-source projects supporting WinUI or UWP will work with Uno Platform.

 ## Controls from Windows Community Toolkit (WCT)

 The Windows Community Toolkit (WCT) is a collection of helper functions, controls, and services designed to simplify and enhance Windows app development for developers.
-You can reuse the richness of controls offered in WCT such as Data Grid or Expanders and use them in cross-platform fashion on Web, mobile, desktop and Linux targets.
+You can reuse the richness of controls offered in WCT such as Data Grid or Expanders and use them in cross-platform fashion on Web, mobile, desktop, and Linux targets.

 ## More UI controls with MAUI Embedding